rudiculous/rdcl-middleware/README.md

 # assets

 The asset pipeline provides an easy way to serve assets from your Express application.
-It can run in one of two settings: `development` or `production`.
+It can run in one of two modes: `development` or `production`.
+In both modes helper functions are created that are added to each request:
+* `add_javascript_tag`
+* `add_stylesheet_link`
+These helper functions generate the correct HTML to be used to load an asset.

 ## development